ReproNim/neurodocker/README.md

 The NeuroDebian repository can be added, and NeuroDebian packages can optionally be installed.
 Valid keys are os_codename (required; e.g., 'zesty'), download_server (required), full (if false, default, use libre packages), and pkgs (list of NeuroDebian packages to install).

+The [NeuroDebian Docker image](https://hub.docker.com/_/neurodebian/) can also be specified as the base image.

 View source: [`neurodocker.interfaces.NeuroDebian`](neurodocker/interfaces/neurodebian.py).